 - Do you think you spoil your children?

 A dysfunctional family is one without healthy and appropriate boundaries and behaviors.

-Examples of this include abuse, poor communication and conflict resolution skills, unhealthy coping skills, parentification of the children, placing children in unsafe situations, placing extremely high and unattainable expectations on other family members,
+Examples of this include abuse, poor communication and conflict resolution skills, unhealthy coping skills, parentification of the children, placing children in unsafe situations, and placing extremely high and unattainable expectations on other family members.

-These are some conversation questions about family that deal specifically with dysfunctional families:
+These are some conversation questions about families that deal specifically with dysfunctional families: